Pricing & Commercialization

 Pricing and Access

 We understand that people are concerned about the costs associated with health care in general, and prescription drugs in particular.

 After all, we’re patients too.
 That’s why we are committed to doing our part to help more patients obtain and afford the medicines and vaccines they need.

-In keeping with George W. Merck’s timeless wisdom that “medicine is for the people,” we keep prices as low as possible for patients today while continuously pursuing the discovery of new medicines—and making the critical investments that will empower our scientists to invent the cures and treatments of tomorrow.
+In keeping with George W. Merck’s timeless wisdom that “medicine is for the people,” we price our products to support access for patients today while also promoting the critical investments that will empower our scientists to invent the cures and treatments of tomorrow.